History seminars at the IHR

 Time: Friday, 5.30pm

-Please note: this session takes place in the Torrington Room, 104, in the South Block, on the first floor
+PLease Note: this event takes place in the Torrington Room, 104, in the South Block, first floor.